1922 Guayaquil general strike: Background

-In the early 1920s, Ecuador suffered an economic crisis due to a drop in the global price of the cocoa bean, which at the time was the main export of the country.
+In the early 1920s, Ecuador suffered an economic crisis due to a drop in the global price of the cocoa bean, which was the main export of the country.
 Guayaquil had experienced rapid economic growth in the late nineteenth and early twentieth century due to its location in the Guayas River basin—a region with near-ideal conditions for growing cocoa.
 At the beginning of the twentieth century, cocoa accounted for 75% of the country's total exports.

 Following World War I, the price of the cocoa bean fell as countries such as Ghana, São Tomé, and Brazil began growing the crop.
 As cocoa sales declined, a lack of foreign currency in Ecuador led to severe inflation.
 In 1914, the Ecuadorian government passed the "Ley Moratoria," which froze exchange rates and allowed banks to issue currency not backed by gold or silver.
 This worsened the country's inflation, which was most felt by the working class.
 By 1922, the country had entered a state of public unrest.